These days, there’s an app for everything – getting from A to B, ordering dinner… but have you ever tried a fertility app?

 So, while it’s not a period tracker, it’s the perfect place for all of your burning questions about improving your chances of pregnancy.

 Remember, you can experiment with all the trying to conceive apps in the world, but there’s no better way of doing it than listening to your body.

 To complement your fertility app, try your hand at a little ‘period math’ as well:

 - To work out your ovulation date, you’ll need to know a rough idea of your average cycle length.
 For some women, this is a standard 28 days, but for others, it could be shorter, or up to 35 days (barring external factors).

 - If your cycle is 28 days, you should expect to ovulate around 14 days before the date of your next period – anywhere between days 12, 13, and 14.

 - If your cycle is longer, take 14 days from the date of your next period – so if it’s 35 days, you may ovulate around days 19, 20, or 21.

 - Look for other symptoms of ovulation including white discharge or clear, gluey discharge.

-It may take a few months to get it right, but once you’re into the swing of things, you should try having sex as much as possible in that two to three day window, with some room for error either side.
-Your partner should be only too happy to oblige!
+It may take a few months to get it right, but once you’re into the swing of things, you should try having sex as much as possible in that two to three-day window, with some room for error on either side.